Sam Curran

 Sam Curran, younger brother of Tom Curran, his fellow Surrey all-rounder, and son of the former Zimbabwe cricketer Kevin Curran, fulfilled his destiny at the age of 19 years and 363 days, when he made his Test debut against Pakistan at Headingley in June 2018.
 One Test later, he scooped his maiden Man-of-the-Match award, after four first-innings wickets and a thrilling counter-attacking half-century had given England the edge in a gripping Edgbaston Test against India.
 His success merely heightened the debate as to whether batting or bowling will ultimately become his strongest suit.

 Perhaps the only real conclusion to that debate is it does not matter.
-Curran has developed into an X-factor cricketer of global repute.
-He was player of the T20 World Cup in 2022, taking 13 wickets at 11.38, with an economy rate of 6.52, emerging as a canny death bowler to take England to glory.
+Curran has developed into an X factor cricketer of global repute.
+He was the Player of the T20 World Cup in 2022, taking 13 wickets at 11.38, with an economy rate of 6.52, emerging as a canny death bowler to take England to glory.
 He signed off with a player of the match performance in the final against Pakistan, taking 3 for 12.

 Punjab Kings subsequently made him the most expensive buy at an IPL auction, outbidding five other teams to acquire his services for INR 18.50 crore (£1.85 million approximately).
 Back in 2018, the same franchise - Kings XI Punjab, as they were known at the time - purchased him for INR 7.2 crore (£800,000 approximately).
 It was at the IPL, while playing for Chennai Super Kings, he showed his dexterity as a makeshift opening batter, having primarily been used as a hitter down the order.